DeeZee-glitch/HappyNewYear2026/README.md

    The table includes:
    - `id` - Unique identifier
-   - `message` - The birthday wish message
+   - `message` - The New Year wish message
    - `wisher_name` - Name of the person leaving the wish
    - `ip_address` - IP address of the user (for analytics)
    - `device_info` - Device information stored as JSON (browser, OS, device type, language)